matthias-reis/carda-gatsby/content/wordpress/articles/2020-03---vegan-aktivistin-inbar-schuette-perez.md

 evenings at Kurkuma!
 For more food inspirations I recommend Instagram.
 There is amazing world of vegan food out there!

-<strong>Anne:</strong> Is there a reason why everyone should go vegan today?
+**Anne:** Is there a reason why everyone should go vegan today?

-<strong>Inbar:</strong> The only reason for me is the animals.
-Yes, it is also
-amazing that we can save the planet and be healthier as vegans, but the main cause is ethical.
+**Inbar:** The only reason for me is the animals.
+Yes, it is also amazing that we can save the planet and be healthier as vegans, but the main cause is ethical.
 What we do to more than 65 billion farmed animals, what we do to trillions of fish and other marine animals, EVERY YEAR, is humanity's biggest crime.
 We are abusing, using, torturing and killing animals.
 Just to fulfill needs that aren't necessary.
 This is morally wrong.
 Every single thing that involves animal products involves violence, as those products cannot be made